Support and Troubleshooting

 if a cluster is setup correctly before installing K10 and for

 debugging K10's micro services.

 It has binaries that are compatible with both

 To learn more about this, see K10 Tools.

 Kasten supports responsible disclosure.
-If case you ever discover a security issue in our products, please send email to our security team.
+In case you ever discover a security issue in our products, please send an email to our security team.